dbmcclain/Astronomy/README.md

 - Converts a GCRS vector to apparent position at epoch.
 - _to-epoch_ defaults to `(CURRENT-EPOCH)`.
 - Output conversion, from GCRS J2000.0 to your _to-epoch_, uses Long Term Precession + AA Nutation + Aberration corrections.
-- Reported RA and Dec refer to a classical, equinox based, position using the equinox of _to-epoch_.
+- Reported RA and Dec refer to a classical, equinox based, position using the apparent Equinox of _to-epoch_.
 - You would use the reported position to slew a telescope to the target.

 ```